 Effective January 1, 2017, Medicare eligible medical and prescription drug benefits are provided through the MAPD plan.

-The Health Plan was changed in 2017 to reflect the ACA maximum annual out-of-pocket amounts.
+The Health Plan is changed periodically to reflect the Affordable Care Act (ACA) maximum annual out-of-pocket amounts.

 Methods and assumptions used in calculations of actuarially determined contributions